NervanaSystems/ngraph-python/doc/source/neon.rst

 .. limitations under the License.
 .. ---------------------------------------------------------------------------

-neon
+neon™
-****
+*****

-The neon frontend to ngraph provides common deep learning primitives, such as activation functions. optimizers, layers, and more.
-We include in this release several examples to illustrate how to use the neon frontend to construct your models:
+The neon™ frontend to Intel® Nervana™ graph (ngraph) provides common deep learning primitives, such as activation functions, optimizers, layers, and more.
+We include several examples in this release to illustrate how to use the neon frontend to construct your models:

 - ``examples/minst/mnist_mlp.py``: Multi-layer perceptron on the MNIST digits dataset.
 - ``examples/cifar10/cifar10_mlp.py``: Multi-layer perceptron on the CIFAR10 dataset.